-introduce the model of k-truss community based on triangle connectivity that ensures the connectivity inside the commu- nity.
-The bounded diameter property of a K-truss community makes it an excellent choice for discovering cohesive and meaningful communities.
-The low computation cost of k-truss helps to scale to large graphs.
+introduces the model k-truss community based on triangular connectivity, which ensures that the community remains connected.
+The bounded diameter property of a k-truss community makes it an excellent choice for discovering cohesive and meaningful communities.
+The low computation cost of k-truss helps in the scaling of large graphs.

 Local community queries can benefit from compact index

 structures constructed from pre-computed results.
-Previous works mainly focused on the community search problem of a single query vertex [1], [5].
-In this paper, we propose a novel 2-level index structure, to support both the community- level and the edge-level local k-truss community query.
-An overview of our 2-level index is shown in Figure 1.
-The top level index is a super-graph with vertices representing unique k-truss communities and edges representing contain- ment relations between them.
-For the bottom level index, we introduce a new type of graph called triangle derived graph that translates triangle connectivity to edge connectivity for fast k-truss community traversal.
-We can use simple union and intersection operations on the top level index to locate relevant k-truss communities of a given query to answer community-level queries directly.
-Once identifiers of relevant communities are found, they can be handed to the bottom level index for answering edge-level queries.
-For example, given a community search query, we first use the top level index to find target k-truss communities that contain all query vertices and then use the bottom level index to retrieve edges contained in each target k-truss community without expensive triangle enumerations.
+Previous works were mainly focused on the community search problem of a single query vertex [1], [5].
+In this paper, we propose a novel two-level index structure to support both the community- level and the edge-level local k-truss community queries.
+An overview of our two-level index is shown in Figure 1.
+The top-level index is a super-graph whose vertices represent unique k-truss communities and whose edges represent the containment relations between them.
+For the bottom-level index, we introduce a new type of graph called triangle-derived graph that translates triangle connectivity to edge connectivity for fast k-truss community traversal.
+We can use simple union and intersection operations on the top-level index to locate relevant k-truss communities in a given query, in order to answer community-level queries directly.
+Once the identifiers of relevant communities are found, they can be handed to the bottom-level index to answer edge-level queries.
+For example, given a community search query, we first use the top-level index to find target k-truss communities that contain all query vertices and then use the bottom-level index to retrieve the edges contained in each target k-truss community without expensive triangle enumerations.

-Our index also supports query with arbitrary cohesiveness criteria.
-Previous works require a specific cohesiveness mea- surement, e.g., a specific k, to process a query.
-But in reality, such criteria may not be available.
-For example, if we want to find whether a set of query vertices belongs to same communities or which is the most cohesive community that contains all query vertices.
-It will be quite hard to come up with a proper k value before process the query.
+Our index also supports queries with arbitrary cohesiveness criteria.
+Previous works required a specific cohesiveness measurement, e.g., a specific k, to process a query.
+However, in reality such criteria may not be available.
+For example, one might not successfully find whether a set of query vertices belongs to same communities or which is the most cohesive community that contains all the query vertices.
+It will be quite hard to come up with a proper k value before processing a given query.

-We proved our index and query process to be theoretically optimal and showed its efficiency in practice for various types of community-level and edge-level local k-truss community query on real-world graphs and demonstrate its performance by comparing with state-of-the-art methods, the TCP index [5] and the Equitruss index [1].
+We prove our index and query process to be theoretically optimal, show its practical efficiency for various types of community-level and edge-level local k-truss community queries on real-world graphs, and demonstrate its performance by comparing with state-of-the-art methods, the TCP index [5], and the Equitruss index [1].
 For reproducibility, we make the source code available online.1

-Our contribution can be summarized as follows.
+Our contribution can be summarized as follows:

 We generalize the community search problem into the local community query problem.
-The generalization lies in three aspects.
-First, we introducing both community- level queries and edge-level queries that provide different level of information for relevant communities.
-Second, we support multiple query vertices to enable applications that require community relation among query vertices.
-Third, we incorporate various cohesiveness criteria instead of a single cohesiveness measurement as used in related works.
+The generalization comprises three aspects.
+First, we introduce both community- level queries and edge-level queries that provide different levels of information for relevant communities.
+Second, we support multiple query vertices to enable applications that require community relations among query vertices.
+Third, we incorporate various cohesiveness criteria instead of a single cohesiveness measurement, which is used in related works.

-We develop a 2-level index structure that can efficiently process both the community-level and the edge-level k- truss community query for a single query vertex or a set of query vertices with any given cohesiveness creteria with a efficient two step process.
+We develop a two-level index structure that can efficiently process both the community-level and the edge-level k- truss community query for a single query vertex or a set of query vertices with any given cohesiveness criteria, using an efficient two-step process.

 1https://github.com/DongCiLu/KTruss